 explicitly.
 See the second example in Python for these features.

 This example imports a CSV file with automatic schema detection.

-This example overwrites an existing table, specifies a timestamp format and a designated timestamp column.
-For more information on the optional parameters for specifying timestamp formats, partitioning and renaming tables, see the REST API documentation.
+This example overwrites an existing table and specifies a timestamp format and a designated timestamp column.
+For more information on the optional parameters to specify timestamp formats, partitioning and renaming tables, see the REST API documentation.

 node-fetch package can be installed using